 |1972||The one item for this year is a honorary life membership given Mitchell by the Association of World Colleges and Universities.|

 Notes, letters, and other materials #03832, Subseries: "1.11.
 Undated/Post-1975 Materials."
 Folder 376

-Notes about the class members at Ellerbe, N.C.; letters from Grace L. Gates; information about the Memorial Recreation Forest in North Carolina; and a story entitled "On Russia."
-There is a dittoed copy of a manuscript by Cary Robertson Jr., entitled "Betram and His Accidents," and a list of manuscripts by Mitchell titled "A Thinking Teacher Speaks."
+Notes about the class members at Ellerbe, N.C.; letters from Grace L. Gates; information about the Memorial Recreation Forest in North Carolina; and a story titled "On Russia."
+There is a dittoed copy of a manuscript by Cary Robertson Jr., titled "Betram and His Accidents," and a list of manuscripts by Mitchell titled "A Thinking Teacher Speaks."